 - 1 Shmurah Matzah

-In addition the Ballantyne Jewish Center also offers a limited number of Passover Seder Kits, for the suggested donation of $18.
-Their deadline for ordering is April 2nd at 6 p.m., so by the time you read this, it might be too late.
-Pickup is April 5th, drive-through only.
+In addition the Ballantyne Jewish Center also offers a limited number of Passover Seder Kits, for the suggested donation of $36.
+Their deadline for ordering is March 16th, and pickup is March 25th.

 The kits contain: